 Client: Pathé Nederland

-In collaboration with WAM architects, this concept has been developed into a facade design in which the brick volume from the Zaailand towards the Ruiterkwartier uses a more free design.
+In cooperation with WAM architects, we extended this concept to the facade design.
+The outside of the brick volume from Zaailand towards Ruiterkwartier has a somewhat freer design.